 I usually book my flights for free on air miles and American Express Rewards which convert directly to Avios (along with other airline miles).
 The free Amex Gold Card is an incredible deal with a huge free bonus of Membership Rewards and even more if you apply through our referral link.
 You also get limited free airport lounge access with this free card.
 You can apply for the UK & US card right here.

 For unlimited airport lounge access, you will need to apply for the Platinum card.
 With my referral link, you will get more Membership Rewards points.

 My British Airways air hostess on this flight was lovely even though she had to deal with less than pleasant “upgrader”.
 She was well presented and kind to my family and my son.
 For a two hour flight, she was excellent.

-The British Airways pilot was also great keeping us updated with the weather conditions for our “smooth flight” and “rather chilly” air temperature at Nice, our arrival airport.
+The British Airways pilot was also great at keeping us updated with the weather conditions for our “smooth flight” and “rather chilly” air temperature at Nice, our arrival airport.
 I always like the commentary from the excellent BA pilots; you usually know what’s coming and I always feel like I am being flown by someone capable.

-But I fly on their ageing but capable planes in Club around Europe all the time and I can’t help but like our very British Airline even though it probably doesn’t deserve my love.
+But I fly on their aging but capable planes in Club around Europe all the time and I can’t help but like our very British Airline even though it probably doesn’t deserve my love.